Nazo (album)

-Nazo (謎) is the debut studio album of Japanese singer-songwriter Miho Komatsu.
-It was released on 3 December 1997 in Amemura-O-Town Record.
+Nazo (謎) is the debut studio album by Japanese singer-songwriter Miho Komatsu.
+It was released on 3 December 1997 on Amemura-O-Town Record.

 Background

 The album includes two previously released singles, Nazo and Kagayakeru Hoshi.
 Several of her songs were originally written for other bands: "Sabitsuita Machine Gun De Ima Wo Uchinukou" for Wands, "Aoi Sora Ni Deaeta" for Arisa Tsujio as the Chūka Ichiban! anime theme song, "Kono Machi De Kimi to Kurishitai" for Field of View, and "Kimi ga Inai Natsu" for Deen.

 Charting performance

 The album reached number 5 in its first week, with 89,810 copies sold.
 The album charted for 40 weeks and it sold 400,000 copies altogether.